SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

       ![run test](./images/test-app03.png)

    * Set Title, Customer, Status and Urgency.
+   * The value help for Customer fetches data from mock server.
    * Create a conversation.
    * Choose Create to save the settings.